agent18/agent18.github.io/about.md

 malingerer: /about/
 ---

->It's not who I am, but what I do that defines me
+>It's not who you are underneath, but what you do that defines you.
 > --- Rachel Dawes

 You can find the source code for the Jekyll new theme at: [git hub.com/jglovier/Jekyll-new](https://github.com/jglovier/Jekyll-new)